ARK-Builders/ARK-Retouch-Legacy/README.md

+# ARK Retouch (Legacy)
-"ARK Retouch" is a quick and simple graphical editor forked from editor module of "Simple Gallery" app.
+This Android app is a quick and simple graphical editor.

+The codebase is forked from editor module of "Simple Gallery" app.

 Copyright (C) 2022 ARK Builders, Simple Mobile Tools

 This program is free software: you can redistribute it and/or modify